 - landing page with a well-written detailed course description, bio and profile image, target audience, etc.

 As an instructor, you can apply to be a “premium instructor” if you want to charge for your course.
-There are certain recommendations according your experience, course length, and course categories.
-There is a minimum and a maximum amount you can select.
+There are certain recommendations according to your experience, course length, and course categories.
+There are a minimum and a maximum amount you can select.

 How Much Will This Cost Me?

 Sometimes nothing!
 It’s free to sign up and you will find a significant amount of free courses.
 This doesn’t mean they are inferior.
 In fact quite the opposite.
 Udemy requires a higher standard from the instructors believing it will persuade students to return if they had a positive experience.

 So why are they free then?
 Because a new instructor may be wanting to brand themselves (get themselves known) and attract a following before he or she starts charging for their courses.